Blog by Aswin Antony, Business Consultant, Surecomp

 16 December 2020

-Continued from part I, we take a look at the advantages, opportunities and potential challenges of open banking and specifically how it impacts the world of trade finance.
+Continued from part I, in this post we take a look at the advantages, opportunities, and potential challenges of open banking and specifically how it impacts the world of trade finance.

 Advantages of open banking